brendanhay/brendanhay.github.io/_posts/2016-08-06-credentials.md

 you to manage the credentials or access them from non-Haskell applications.

-This work is based on Fugue's [credstash](https://github.com/fugue/credstash) and is similar to HashiCorp's [vault](https://github.com/hashicorp/vault), albeit simplified.
+This work is based on Fugue's [credstash](https://github.com/fugue/credstash) and is similar to HashiCorp's [vault](https://github.com/hashicorp/vault), albeit with a simplified feature set.
 It was motivated by work with my previous colleagues at [Fugue](https://fugue.co), and a desire for similar functionally directly embeddable as a library in Haskell.

 <h2>Contents</h2>
 * TOC